Miranics/Negpod-14_Python_Project/README.md

 Review Order: Displays the current order details, including item names, prices, and the total amount.
 Main Menu: Provides an interface for accessing various features.
 Running the Project Prerequisites: Ensure Python is installed on your system.
-Open in PyCharm or VSCode: Open the project directory i either PyCharm or VSCode.
+Open in PyCharm or VSCode: Open the project directory in either PyCharm or VSCode.
 Run the Script: Go to the script file (main.py) and run it using the Run button or a keyboard shortcut.
 How to Use: The program starts with a welcome message and shows the main menu.